Current Positions Printable Version of Positions and Views

 POSITION 2014-01 - U.S. Coast Guard ownership of Merchant Mariner Credential (MMC) / License

 Continue to OPPOSE Coast Guard position that the agency owns the new Merchant Mariner Credential (MMC)/License issued to a seaman and that USCG can revoke or recall the document any time without cause as set forth in the Code of Federal Regulations.
 CAMM contends that the credential is the property of the user, and that it is to be surrendered to the Coast Guard only after due process.
 CAMM SUPPORTS changing the CFRs to that affect.

 CLARIFICATION: Positions Committee notes that the Original Position was discontinued because the USCG has taken actions indicating that it considers this a moot point.
 USCG no longer uses the word “license” when referring to the merchant mariner’s license.
 Revived because CAMM members wish to press the issue with Congress.
 CAMM does not challenge USCG right to revoke the Z card, as long as due process is followed.

-POSITION 2014-02 - Design Requirement for New Ship Construction
+POSITION 2014-02 -Safety Requirement for New Ship Construction

 SUPPORT a safety requirement whereby all new ship construction shall include an elevator/lift from the main deck or pilot embarkation point to the navigation bridge